Life As We Knew It

-discovering the ancient history of animals on on planet.
+discovering the ancient history of animals on our planet.

 using living ecosystems as the starting point of sonic research

 sculpting present day soundscapes to unravel the silent ones

 listening deeply through the eons to the forgotten